Lake Powell, Utah

 The unusually shaped swimming pool can be found in the sunken courtyard surrounded by the Pavilion and rock escarpment, wrapping around the rock with a hot tub nestled at the base of a rock wall.
 The lounging terrace surrounding the pool offers king-sized daybeds and sun-loungers.

-Floor-to-ceiling windows in the spacious Fitness Centre provide views of the surrounding rock formations whilst you work with the latest in cardiovascular and weight-training machinery.
+Floor-to-ceiling windows in the spacious Fitness Center provide views of the surrounding rock formations whilst you work with the latest in cardiovascular and weight-training machinery.

 Found beyond the Pavilion, the Desert Lounge is a fabulous open-air living room - the perfect spot to soak up the beauty of the sunset or the star-studded sky at night.